Schutt Sports: Concussion prevention

 Schutt has been active in developing equipment to prevent concussions in American football, including creating a device in 2008 for Arena Football League players called the "Shockometer".
 The device is shaped like a triangle, with an adhesive on one side, that sticks to the helmet.
 When a player is hit by a g-force of more than 100 g, a light in a capsule on the device will flash red.
 However, fan activity could potentially affect the device as well as calibration Issues.
 Proper calibration is essential for accurate g-force measurement.
 If the sensors are not calibrated correctly or if the calibration process is not performed regularly, it can lead to faulty measurements.

 In 2012, the company developed a helmet line called "Vengeance", which the company stated will give players "the opportunity to face their foes head-on."
 Critics and doctors questioned the model's marketing, saying that the statement, as well as the name, can give the wrong message.
 However, Schutt CEO Robert Erb stated that the name stems from the competition between Schutt and Riddell, and that the name will not appear on the helmet.

 Modern football helmets incorporate several features to reduce the risk of concussions.
 These include improved padding systems, shock-absorbing materials, and enhanced helmet shells.
 The padding inside the helmet is designed to mitigate the force of impacts and reduce the acceleration experienced by the brain during a collision.
 Helmets are crucial in minimizing the risk of head injuries, but they cannot completely eliminate the possibility of concussions.
 Football remains a contact sport with inherent risks.
 Therefore, it is essential to complement helmet technology with proper tackling techniques, rule changes, and comprehensive concussion protocols to ensure player safety.

+Schutt's F7 AiR helmet allows for superior impact absorption compared to prior Schutt helmet models or Riddell helmet models by utilizing TPU-based buckling columns and a "Tektonic mohawk" on the helmet's shell that moves independently from the rest of the helmet.
+Additionally, the F7 AiR was the first helmet to feature an onboard air pump, allowing the athletes to fine-tune the helmet's fit, comfort, and protection without the need for a handheld pump.

+In January 2025, Certor Sports, parent company of Schutt and VICIS, announced a partnership with Guardian Sports, the manufacturer of the Guardian Cap.
+Schutt and VICIS are the preferred helmet brands of Guardian Cap.